Jakhongir0103/VLM-R1/README.md

 <font size=4><div align='center'>[[📄 Tech Report](pdf/Visual_Intelligence_Tech_Report.pdf)] [[🤗 checkpoints](https://huggingface.co/collections/Jakh0103/visual-intelligence-68398719ee0d35e8b553b5c9)]</div></font>

+### 📝 Abstract

+*We investigate the use of reasoning through Group Relative Policy Optimization (GRPO) to enhance the visual question answering task in vision-language models (VLMs).
+Our study evaluates five aspects: reasoning-answer alignment, grounded reasoning with bounding boxes, generalization from synthetic data, bias mitigation, and prompt-based reasoning induction.
+GRPO improves performance and generalization, particularly for out-of-domain datasets when structured rewards are used.
+However, reasoning alignment remains imperfect, and prompt tuning presents challenges.
+Our results highlight both the promise and limitations of reinforcement learning for advancing visual reasoning capabilities in VLMs.*

 # 🛠️Set up
 Copy `.env_example` to `.env` and fill in the environment variables.